IRDG2OI/seatizen-to-zenodo/README.md

 Depending on what you want to do, you may decide to carry out one step rather than another. <br/>
 The **config.json** file will allow you to precisely do that.
 See the end of this README for more informations on the configuration file.

-This script can only be used on sessions folders that respect one of the architectures below:
+:warning: This script can only be used on sessions folders that respect one of the architectures below:
 ```
 1st architecture